This recipe for blueberry bread pudding has a streusel topping and is finished off with a drizzle of salted caramel. The ultimate comfort food!

 We have this restaurant in our town where the food is good but the desserts are even better.
 The owner gets up at the crack of dawn and churns out about ten different dessert options every day.
 Each time I go there a seasonal bread pudding is on the menu – last time it was a blueberry bread pudding and I’ve been wanting to recreate it at home ever since.
 I think I did pretty well with this blueberry almond bread pudding, everyone loved it and it might even be better than the restaurant version!

 I used a challah (egg bread) for this pudding.
 Most stores sell some type of challah or other egg bread, you could also use brioche or a french bread.
-I layered bread cubes with fresh blueberries and Blueberry Blue Diamond Almonds and poured the custard mixture over the top.
-I wanted to add a little texture so I created a streusel to sprinkle over the top and added some chopped Salted Caramel Blue Diamond Almonds for crunch.
+I layered bread cubes with fresh blueberries and almonds and poured the custard mixture over the top.
+I wanted to add a little texture so I created a streusel to sprinkle over the top and added some chopped almonds.

 I couldn’t stop there – yes, the streusel adds something special but I also felt like a sauce was in order.
 I went with salted caramel to complement the almonds and that was an excellent choice!
 If you want to take it even further you can add a dollop of whipped cream and some fresh berries, and all of a sudden a humble blueberry bread pudding dessert becomes something spectacular.